RiSearcher/GeometRi/README.md

 Defined by arbutrary point on the plane and a normal vector.
 Optionally can be defined by coefficients in general equation of plane (Ax + By + Cz + D = 0), by three points or by point and two vectors in the plane.

+#### Sphere

+Defines a sphere in 3D space.
+Implements intersection with line, plane and other sphere methods, projection to line and plane, as well as common translation, rotation and reflection methods.

+#### Circle3d

+Defines a circle in 3D space.
+Implements common translation, rotation and reflection methods.

+#### Triangle

+Defines a triangle n 3D space.
+Implements common translation, rotation and reflection methods.
+Calculates most of the standard triangle properties: bisectors, meadians, altitudes, incenter, circumcenter, centroid, orthocenter, etc.

 #### Coord3d